SpaceDadNewman/Project-Sauron/README.md

-# Android-CameraX-Video-Record
+# CameraX API
-This repository contains code of Android CameraX Video Recorder using Java.
+An all seeing eye app that allows blind people to navigate through crowded spaces using phone camera inputs and audio outputs.
+WIP